THE AUSTRALIAN RALLY COMMISSION (ARCOM)

 What renumeration do Members receive?

 Members of the commission are volunteers and receive no remuneration.
-CAMS meets travel expenses incurred by members attending face-to-face meetings.
+Motorsport Australia meets travel expenses incurred by members attending face-to-face meetings.

 How often does the Commission meet?

 Members routinely meet via teleconference about every 4-6 weeks.
 A large amount of business is routinely transacted via email and telephone between meetings.
-In addition the Chairman, Deputy Chairman, ARC sporting director, CAMS Executive Officer Rally and Off Road and any other interested Commission members have a weekly teleconference to plan actions and manage rally business.
-The Commissioners meet face to face once or twice a year.
+In addition the Chair, Deputy Chair, ARC sporting director, Motorsport Australia Executive Officer Rally and Off Road and any other interested Commission members have a weekly teleconference to plan actions and manage rally business.
+The Commissioners meet face-to-face once or twice a year.

 How do I bring a matter to the Commission’s attention?

 Depending on the complexity of the matter and the degree of consultation necessary, there are a number of avenues through which matters can be considered by the Commission.
-Routine matters – such as issues around technical rules, can be dealt with via an email to the CAMS Executive Officer Rally and Off Road ([email protected]).
-Alternatively a member of CAMS may raise an issue through their State Rally Panel, Sport and Club Development Commission or State ARCom representative.
+Routine matters – such as issues around technical rules, can be dealt with via an email to the Motorsport Australia Executive Officer Rally and Off Road ([email protected]).
+Alternatively a member of Motorsport Australia may raise an issue through their State Rally Panel, Sport and Club Development Commission or State ARCom representative.

 How long does it take for the Commission to consider my issue?